Des-q: a quantum algorithm to provably speedup retraining of decision trees: Summary of results

-In this section, we provide a broad overview of our \emph{Des-q} algorithm for tree construction.
-Subsequently, in Sec~\ref{sec:qds}, we delve into each of these components, offering detailed insights into their implementations and discussing their complexities.
+We provide a broad overview of our Des-q algorithm for tree construction and retraining and its steps in the subsections below.
+Subsequently, in Sec~\ref{sec:qds}, we delve into each of these components, offering detailed insights into their algorithmic steps and discussion on their algorithmic complexities.

-\subsection{\emph{Des-q} for tree construction}
+\subsection{Des-q for tree construction}

-We introduce our tree construction algorithm in \textbf{Algorithm 1} and briefly explain its details and the complexity of each component in the steps below.

-\textbf{Step 1} [\emph{Loading classical data}]: We consider the dataset $\textsf{Data} = {X, Y}$ as introduced in Section~\ref{sec:term}.
+We now explain each step of Des-q and their time complexities.\\ \textbf{Step 1} [\emph{Loading classical data}]: We consider the dataset $\textsf{Data}$ as introduced in Section~\ref{sec:term}.
 This dataset is stored within a specialized tree-like data structure known as the \emph{KP-tree} \cite{kerenidis2016quantum}.
 Leveraging quantum superposition access to this data structure enables us to prepare \emph{amplitude-encoded states} for the training examples, feature vectors, and label vector\footnote{We query the KP-trees via quantum superposition of the indices and get the quantum superposition state corresponding to the index and the amplitude encoded state corresponding to the example stored in that indexed KP-tree.}.
-It's worth noting that constructing the KP-tree initially requires a time of $T_{kp} = \mathcal{O}(Nd\log^2(Nd))$.
-Once constructed, querying the quantum states associated with the example vectors (in superposition) can be done in $\mathcal{O}(\emph{poly}\log (Nd))$ time, while the query time for the superposition state of labels is $\mathcal{O}(\emph{poly}\log (N))$.
+It is worth noting that constructing the KP-tree initially requires a time of $T_{kp} = \tilde{\mathcal{O}}(Nd)$.
+Once constructed, querying the quantum states associated with the example vectors (in superposition) can be done in $\mathcal{O}(\emph{poly}\log (Nd))$ time, while the query time for the superposition state of target labels is $\mathcal{O}(\emph{poly}\log (N))$.

-\textbf{Step 2} [\emph{Feature weight estimation}]: We quantumly estimate the strength of each feature (also called feature weight) in predicting the label value using the Pearson correlation coefficient.
-It's worth noting that the Pearson correlation can be applied to assess the strength of features not only when the labels are numerical, as in regression, but also in the context of binary classification.
-For each feature, we perform this estimation efficiently with amplitude-encoded quantum states using the Frobenius Test circuit \cite{kerenidis2020classification} in combination with the amplitude amplification step \cite{brassard2002quantum}, where the circuit runtime scales as $\mathcal{O}(\log N/\epsilon)$.
+\textbf{Step 2} [\emph{Feature weight estimation}]: We quantumly estimate the strength of each feature vector in predicting the label value using the Pearson correlation coefficient and refer to this as feature weight.
+The Pearson correlation can be applied to assess the strength of features not only when the labels are numerical, as in regression, but also in the context of binary classification by applying the special case of Pearson correlation known as point-biseral.
+For each feature, we perform this estimation efficiently with amplitude-encoded quantum states using the Frobenius Test circuit \cite{kerenidis2020classification} in combination with the amplitude amplification step \cite{brassard2002quantum}, where the circuit runtime scales as $\mathcal{O}(\log N/\epsilon)$, where $\epsilon$ is the estimation error.